Diffraction

 • Diffraction can be produced by the edges or by a hole (aperture) in any opaque surface or object.

-• Separate spherical wavelets bend independently of one other beyond the site at which an obstacle is encountered.
+• Separate spherical wavelets bend independently of one another beyond the site at which an obstacle is encountered.
 However, interference between them alters the way they bend and the distance they must travel before striking a surface.

 • Explanations that describe the process of diffraction and interference patterns belong to Wave Theory and are the result of more than two centuries of study in the field of optics.

-• In modern quantum mechanics, diffusion is explained by referring to the wave function and probability distribution of each photon of light as it encounters the corner of an obstacle or the edge of an aperture.
+• In modern quantum mechanics, diffraction is explained by referring to the wave function and probability distribution of each photon of light as it encounters the corner of an obstacle or the edge of an aperture.

 • Wave functions and probability distributions are part of mathematical formulations of the outcomes of all possible measurements of a photon’s behaviour in the course of diffraction.